Detect, Diagnose, Treat

 - thyroid stimulating hormone (TSH)

 We are staffed by Medical Laboratory Scientists, also known as Medical Technologists.
-They have a baccalaureate degree in clinical laboratory science or medical technology, are licensed by the state of N.D. and a national accrediting body.
+They have a baccalaureate degree in clinical laboratory science or medical technology, are licensed by the state of North Dakota and a national accrediting body.

 Our phlebotomists have either completed a formal education program, usually six months, or have been trained on the job.
 A phlebotomist is specifically trained to collect blood from a patient for laboratory analysis.